- About Us

 - Contact Us

-With recent surveys indicating that 50% or more of women and around 10% of men have experienced harassment in the workplace, we know that reports from the film industry and government departments are likely only to be the tip of the iceberg.
-We may start to see serious disclosures from the hospitality industry as hidden, unspoken and buried memories of abusive incidents may well be triggered by revelations that are currently making headlines.
+A recent ComRes survey for BBC News shows that 40% of women and 18% of men have experienced harassment in the workplace, and highlights that flexible workers are more likely to have experienced unwanted behaviour.
+Following reports from the film industry and government departments we are now starting to see disclosures from the hospitality industry, as hidden, unspoken and buried memories of abusive incidents are triggered by revelations that are currently making headlines.

 Many different behaviours are considered as sexual harassment including, suggestive or indecent language and remarks, unwanted physical contact, requests or demands for sexual acts and the sharing or displaying of pornographic material.
 Sexual harassment does not always have to be specifically about sexual behaviour or directed at a specific person.
 For example, negative comments about women as a group may be a form of sexual harassment.